 Professional Email Signature

-Reviewing the information, he begins to craft his reply.
-The window opens, and he starts to type.
+Reviewing the information, he begins to craft a reply.
+The pop-up window opens, and he starts to type.
 "I hope this email finds your doing well."
 Several fluffy words later, he responds to Stevie letting her know that the report will be complete by the end of the business day.

-Stevie, ready and awake for the day never thought she would encounter something so frightening on a seemingly innocuous day such as today.
+Stevie, already awake and crushing it never thought she would encounter something so frightening on a seemingly innocuous day such as today.
 Receiving an alert that Tim has responded to her email, she clicks on the notification.
-Overcome with fear, Stevie averts her eyes searching her memory for something to distract her from the sheer terror of what she just saw.
+Overcome with fear, Stevie shakes her fist at the sky and lets out a frustrated, "Why me?
+What did I do to deserve this?"

 I hope this email finds your doing well.
 I will have the report for the johnson account over to your by the end of business. -Tim